elegant-scipy/elegant-scipy/markdown/epilogue.markdown

 >
 > — Henry Ford

-Our main goal with this book was promoting elegant uses of the NumPy and SciPy libraries, and, we hope, inspiring in you the feeling that quality code is something worth striving for, while teaching you how to do effective scientific analysis with SciPy.
+Our main goal with this book was to promote elegant uses of the NumPy and SciPy libraries.
+While teaching you how to do effective scientific analysis with SciPy, We hope to have inspired in you the feeling that quality code is something worth striving for.

 ## Where to next?

+Now that you know enough SciPy to analyze whatever data gets thrown your way, how do you move forward?
+We said when we started that we couldn't hope to cover all there is to know about the library and all its offshoots.
+Before we part ways, we want to point you to the many resources available to help you.

 ### Mailing lists